 TunnelBear VPN has apps for Windows, Mac, Android, and iOS.
 There is no Linux app at the moment and we doubt we’ll see one soon – TunnelBear’s target audience is unlikely to use this OS.

 There are also browser extensions for Chrome, Firefox, and Opera.
+Chrome users also benefit from an ad and tracking blocker.
 One of their best features is that the extensions will work on any operating system as long as it supports one of the three browsers, making it really easy to use the TunnelBear browser extension on different platforms.

 TunnelBear VPN for streaming, torrenting, and China